exploring zellige tile look alikes: stylish alternatives for any room

 what’s the best zellige look-alike tile for the bathroom and shower?

-glazed tiles are a great option for the bathroom and shower, as their smooth surface tends to be more resistant to water. (unglazed options can work as well, but they tend to need more attention in the way of sealing, and cleanup will be more involved.)
+glazed zellige tile alternatives are a great option for the bathroom and shower, as their smooth surface tends to be more resistant to water. (unglazed options can work as well, but they tend to need more attention in the way of sealing, and cleanup will be more involved.)

 if you’re looking for a zellige look-alike tile for the bathroom or shower, consider glazed ceramic tile, glazed terracotta tile, or glazed brick tile.